Jayasurya

 Jayasurya won the Best Supporting Actor Award for his performance in Apothecary at the 62nd Filmfare Awards South.
 In 2016, Jayasurya won the Special Jury Award at the 46th Kerala State Film Awards and the Special Mention at the 63rd National Film Awards for his performances in the films Su Su Sudhi Vathmeekam and Lukka Chuppi.
 He won two Kerala State Film Awards for Best Actor for Captain and Njan Marykutty in 2018 and for Vellam in 2020.

-Early life and family
+Early life and education

-Jayasurya was born in 1978, in Tripunithura, Kochi, Kerala.
+Jayasurya was born on 31 August 1978 to Mani and Thankam at Tripunithura, Kochi.
 He did his schooling at St. George U. P. School, Chambakkara, and at Government Sanskrit High School, Tripunithura.
-He pursued Bachelor of Commerce degree at All Saints College, Ernakulam.
-After studies he joined mimicry troupes like Crown of Cochin and Kottayam Nazeer's Cochin Discovery.
+He then pursued a Bachelor of Commerce degree at All Saints College, Ernakulam.

+After his studies he joined mimicry troupes like Crown of Cochin and Kottayam Nazeer's Cochin Discovery.

 Personal life

-He married his longtime girlfriend Saritha on 25 January 2004.
+He married his longtime girlfriend, Saritha on 25 January 2004.
 The couple have two children.

+Jayasurya currently lives with his family in Kochi between his houses in Kadavanthra and Marine Drive, Kochi.

 Film career

+Jaysasurya first started as a mimicry artist.